yaananth/run-notebook/README.md

 ```

-This github action upload a python project to pip using twine.
+This github action runs a jupyter notebook, parameterizes it using [papermill](https://github.com/nteract/papermill) and lets you upload produced output as artifact using [upload artifact action](https://github.com/marketplace/actions/upload-artifact)

 # Contributing
 ## Creating tag